Terms of reference: grants for moderating and monitoring primary assessments

 STA pays grants to local authorities and academies to support them in undertaking:

-• monitoring of the phonics screening check
+- monitoring of the phonics screening check

 STA pays these grants retrospectively to:

-• local authorities once every academic year
+- local authorities once every academic year

-• academies on a 4 year cycle
+- academies on a 4-year cycle

-This is an annual activity required by the amended Education (National Curriculum) (Key Stage 2 Assessment Arrangements) (England) Order 2003 and amended Education (National Curriculum) (Key Stage 1 Assessment Arrangements) (England) Order 2004.
+This is an annual activity required by the amended Education (National Curriculum) (Key Stage 2 Assessment Arrangements) (England) Order 2003 and the amended Education (National Curriculum) (Key Stage 1 Assessment Arrangements) (England) Order 2004.

 Conditions

-Funding from this grant is non-ringfenced, but local authorities and academies must ensure statutory moderation takes place at least every 4 years.
+Funding from this grant is non-ringfenced, but local authorities and academies must ensure that statutory moderation takes place at least every 4 years.

-Local authorities are required to moderate 25% of their geographic schools each year, including academies who have selected the local authority to moderate them in that academic year and are due statutory moderation.
+- 25% of academies that have selected the local authority to moderate them in that academic year and are due statutory moderation

 Allocation